Year 5

 Global Citizenship

 Year 5 are proudly embracing their role as global citizens through a special collaboration with Thundu School in Malawi.
 This project encourages empathy, cultural understanding, and creative problem-solving as pupils work together to address global challenges.
+This year also includes the launch of the new Year 5 Global Citizenship Award.

 English